pixelking20/ASTEC-examples/README.md

 **It is important to notice that the notebook will not work without the datasets that should be manually included in the folder Data**

 The datasets are not included in this repository for space reasons.
-They can be accessed and downloaded at XXXXX.
+They can be accessed and downloaded at https://figshare.com/s/765d4361d1b073beedd5.

 ## I - CONTENTS OF THE  REPOSITORY
   - ASTEC-JupyterNotebook.ipynb: the notebook which expose some examples on how to handle t